souzagbruno10/souzagbruno10/README.md

 ## 🔧 **Projects**
 - **💛 Website Development**: Created a website for my daughter’s business to exercise HTML, CSS and some Node Js runs on backend: [Studio💛Sairaf](https://www.studiosairaf.com.br)
 ---
+## 404NotFound - Programming on Low Level :
+It's my channel on youtube about low level programming and bynaries.